keithgroup/mbGDML/docs/source/index.rst

 Installation
 ============

+You can install mbGDML by using `pip install mbgdml`.
-At the moment, the only way to install mbGDML is directly from the `GitHub repository <https://github.com/keithgroup/mbGDML>`_.
+Or, the latest development version can be installed directly from the `GitHub repository <https://github.com/keithgroup/mbGDML>`_.

 .. code-block:: bash